IKEA - The ubiquitous Blue and Yellow Stores

 Fried rice with complimentary tea (for members)

 IKEA stores open daily from 10am to 11pm.
 The cafeteria opens half an hour earlier perhaps to allow shoppers for some brekky or a cuppa of coffee before browsing the huge stores.
+While IKEA store has their novelties and is a unique attraction by itself, if you are looking for some simple household items like storage boxes, the other options would be Japan Home and Nittori, which are located in many suburban malls.

 Comments